Skip to main content

 Option keys and env behavior

-Model option string values support {{ env.VAR_NAME }} substitution at runtime model initialization.
+Model option string values support {{ env.VAR_NAME }} substitution when the agent model is initialized.

 Gemini (Google AI Studio)